Laws of Motion MCQ for NEET

 Option b – 100 kg m/s

-A man is at rest in the middle of a pond on perfectly smooth ice.
-He can get himself to the shore by making use of Newton’s
+A man stands still in the middle of a frozen lake.
+He can reach the edge by applying Newton’s

 (a) first law